igormorgado/assetsbrowser/README.md

 1. Do not stretch the selected flowbox verticaly.
 2. Window minimum height is the size of ate least one texture + datainfo height
-3. How to remove bottom internal border from
+3. How to remove bottom internal border from asset_friendly_name (to put them tighter with the "subtitle"
+4. How to reduce the size of subtitle,based on title size?
+5. How to make Title text bold.
-4. An OpenGL view to display textures with applied shaders.
+6. An OpenGL view to display textures with applied shaders.